shawngraham/presentations/anasazi/anasazi.md

 ![opening](anasazi/openingstory3.png)

+Game story & framing subtley conveys design & research issues of the ABM to the player

 Note: thus the story of the game is used to subtley convey the design issues of the ABM to the player

 ---